Often it is the kiss of death.

 So does God.

 When Paul gave command that husbands and wives must sexually fulfill each other, he pointed out, “so that Satan will not tempt you because of your lack of self-control.”
-(1 Cor 7:2-5) God didn’t justify sexual immorality, but He did predict a person’s vulnerability to it if the marriage isn’t filling that deep-seated human need for sexual fulfillment.
+(1 Corinthians 7:2-5) God didn’t justify sexual immorality, but He did predict a person’s vulnerability to it if the marriage isn’t filling that deep-seated human need for sexual fulfillment.

 The same goes with other human needs that should be fulfilled in marriage.
 Gottman reports that most affairs are about seeking friendship, support, understanding, and validation.